CamiloLonM/Disney_World/README.md

 ## Introduction - The Project's Aim...

 This API allows you to know and modify the characters that make it up and understand in which movies they participated.
-Also allows you to create, update and delete a user.
+Also allows you to create user.
-JWT-based authorization and Sequelize JavaScript ORM
+Confirmation of registration by email with npm Nodemailers JWT-based authorization and Sequelize JavaScript ORM

 ## Technologies